rbhadti94/JavaStat/README.md

 The second option is to download the appropriate ```.deb``` package directly from the [Oracle Site](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

-**Windows**
+**Mac & Windows**

-Navigate to [Oracle Site](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and download the appropriate package for Windows x86 or Windows x86_64.
+Navigate to [Oracle Site](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and download the appropriate package.

 ## What is RavMath?